trinity-team/camp-rubrik-cnp-microsoft/life-saving/vm-export.md

 </p>

 Click **Export**

+{% hint style="info" %}
+**Trail Map:**

+Exports are a useful tool for recovering or copying data to other subscriptions and regions.
+When executing an export, the user is able to select the subscription and region they'd like their new resource provsioned in.
+This can be extremely handy when used for copy data management purposes like copying a production sytem into QA for some upgrade testing!
+{% endhint %}

 Switch back to the Microsoft Azure Resource Manger console tab in Chrome.
 Search for the `dr` resource group containing you lab id and navigate to it.